It was an absolute pleasure to speak to you about the impact of the imposter phenomenon and I hope you enjoyed the discussions.

 While there is no ‘quick fix’, to overcome the imposter chatter, remembering that self-doubt and IP are not one and the same can be helpful.
 Self-doubt is normal and useful if you are doing something for the first, second and maybe third time.
 IP is where you already have a track record of success, but you have not internalised it.
 Remembering the difference and starting to discuss it, helping others talk about it and remembering that we are all ‘works in progress’ is a good starting point.

 We are still at an early stage in understanding the impact of the Imposter Phenomenon and my interest is in understanding the most effective ways of managing those imposter feelings, in particular in the workplace and passing on this information to others.
+I am currently undertaking doctoral research on this topic.
+If you are interested in keeping up to date with my research findings and musings on the topic, do sign up to receive my occasional newsletter.

 Here’s a link to the research on IP in the workplace by TotalJobs in 2019 which mentions what managers/employers can do to support their staff, conducted in collaboration with yours truly and my PhD supervisor Dr Terri Simpkin: TotalJobs Survey, and the more recent 2020 research to explore the impact of working from home and the first lockdown during the Covid pandemic can be found here.